 3. Rock is actually pro-good-police if you're listening hard enough.
 He did the famous skit, "How Not to Get your A** Kicked by the Police" and makes an interesting point when he says, "The average starting pay for police officers in America is too low--30,000 dollars a year...
 You get what you pay for."

 I agree, and it's one reason I'm against government pensions with ROIs above Treasury rates or highly rated corporate bond rates.
 When you set a guaranteed rate of return on pensions unrelated to any actual investment returns, you automatically back-end compensation.
 In other words, you shove to the future taxpayer money that could be used to pay higher entry salaries now.
 Worse, you force government reliance on Wall Street and the Federal Reserve to meet specific and consistent investment benchmarks through investments that must be volatile and risky to meet the rate of return a political body can decree as "normal" only because of its power to raise taxes and borrow money.
 If you're an advanced reader, you can also figure out such a pension at a guaranteed ROI forces governments to become de facto insurance companies capable of predicting life expectancies of their own employees even after the employees are off the payroll.
-More on this issue HERE, at the end of the post.
+(More on this issue HERE.)

 4. Rihanna, why you gotta do my man Chris Rock like that?